caelia/civet/README.md

 be `#f`.
 NSMAP overrides or extends the list of namespace bindings defined in `*default-nsmap*`.

+A value of #f for NSMAP will cause the template to be parsed with no namespace bindings.

 Note that when you load a template, a primitive form of caching is peformed behind the scenes.
 Specifically, whenever you load a new or modified template from XML, the resulting SXML document is saved to a file in the